BiggieOneBillion/portfolio/README.md

 This portfolio was built using React

-From time to time i constantly update the project section of this pottfolio with new projects.
+From time to time i constantly update the project section of this portfolio with new projects.